 - It’s a good idea to look at the view out any windows.
 You may require “more-than-normal” coverings for privacy from occupants in buildings in close proximity.

 - If there are no window coverings, take photos of that as well.

 Take notes on anything you need or want repaired or replaced before you move in.
 Use these things as leverage on the monthly rent.
-Don’t be caught in a pinch!
+Don’t be caught in a pinch when moving out of NY!
 If you discover an issue after you move in, call the landlord immediately.